iontodirel/matchbox_aprs/README.md

   - Resistors can be used to configure the digital modes on board if wanted
 - Small 3.5mm audio jack with TXA/RXA and PPT compatible with both Mobilinkd and Digirig interfaces
   - Jack type can be set using solder pads or populating small resistors
+- Extensible interconnect can connect to the TNC and provide additional capabilities via daughter boards

 ## Headers